JulianKemmerer/PipelineC/docs/RAW_VHDL_DESIGN.md

 used by controlled QoR experiments and by the bounded packed-MUX refinement described below.

-`GET_LEAF_BIT_WIDTH` gives the planner the same widest-input/output width the generators use.
+`GET_LEAF_BIT_WIDTH` gives the planner the same effective packed width the generators use.
+Binary arithmetic is sized from its inputs, so a widened carry output is not mistaken for another splittable operand bit.
 An `N`-bit operation has at most `N - 1` useful internal registers.
-Both the placement candidate inventory and `GET_BITS_PER_STAGE_DICT` reject schedules that would create an interior zero-bit stage.
+Both the placement candidate inventory and
+`GET_BITS_PER_STAGE_DICT` reject schedules that would create an interior zero-bit stage.
 Leading or trailing zero-bit work can be meaningful when it represents an operation-boundary register; an empty stage in the interior is padding and is not legal.

+The two-stage, two-input-bit unsigned `PLUS` case uses a carry-prefix lowering.
+Stage 0 registers both bits' propagate/generate values and the low result bit;
+stage 1 combines the registered upper prefix with the registered low carry.
+The ordinary one-bit-at-a-time lowering left a complete full-adder path in the second stage, so splitting the leaf did not shorten its critical path.
+This specialization changes neither the arithmetic nor the requested latency and is independent of the target clock, device, and multiplier source shape.
+Unsplit additions and all wider/chunkier additions retain the existing inferred-add lowering.
+The additional prefix fields are part of the normal raw leaf pipeline record, so hashing and stage transfer include them exactly like the existing carry and partial-result fields.

 ## Packed MUX bit chunks and one-logic-level leaves